vhart/InterviewFlashCards/README.md

 ## Features
 - Choose between 3 different study topics
-- Question tracking to make sure you're understanding the topics and concepts
 - Solutions to questions within the app
-- Swipe through all questions and categories smoothly

 ## Future Improvements and Features
 - UI and UX update